Adr1GR/IEVR_Mod_Manager/README.md

 - The folder should contain a `data` subfolder

 **Problem: "violacli.exe not found" error**
+- Click the **"📥 Downloads"** button to access download links
-- Download Viola.CLI-Portable.exe from the link in the Mod Manager
+- Download Viola.CLI-Portable.exe from the provided link
-- Make sure you've configured the correct path to the executable
+- Make sure you've configured the correct path to the executable in the Configuration window

 **Problem: "Invalid cpk_list.cfg.bin path" error**
+- Click the **"📥 Downloads"** button to access download links
 - Download the correct `cpk_list.cfg.bin` file for your game version
-- Make sure the file path is correct
+- Make sure the file path is correct in the Configuration window

 **Problem: Mods not appearing after installation**
-- Click "Scan Mods" to refresh the list
+- Click "🔍 Scan Mods" to refresh the list
 - Make sure the mod folder is directly inside the `Mods/` folder, not in a subfolder
 - Check that the mod folder contains a `data` folder